tanbt/typescript-playaround/typescript-starter/README.md

   ]
 }
 ```
+`Launch current` is convenient for trying a single TS file (such as those in `src/notes`). `Launch index` always launches the main entry point.

 > (Optional) Optimize the JS file with webpack bundling
-The genrated JS files are not yet optimized.
+The generated JS files are not yet optimized.
 ```
 npm i -D webpack webpack-cli typescript ts-loader npm i -D babel-loader @babel/core @babel/preset-env